 I don’t think anyone enjoys saying “no” to others.
 I know that I was guilty of this for years.
-I would delay my own work or interests if someone asked me to help them out on a project or join them for a meal.
+In facgt, I would delay my own work or interests if someone asked me to help them out on a project or join them for a meal.
 Eventually, I felt that some people were taking advantage of this.
 And, more importantly, I was addressing my needs, like staying on top of work or pursuing hobbies.

 What changed was coming across this quote from Derek Sivers, “If you’re not saying “HELL YEAH!” about something, say ‘no.’” Sivers goes on to say, “When deciding whether to do something if you feel anything less than ‘Wow!
 That would be amazing!
 Absolutely!
 Hell yeah!’ — then say ‘no.’”

 Since then, I’ve been more selective on saying “yes.”
 It’s taken some time.
 But, I now feel confident enough to turn down requests for my time if it’s something that isn’t interesting, helping me grow, or that I have the time for.

 If this is an area that you need to improve upon, then let’s explain why you should say “no” more often.
 And, more importantly, how you can do so without ticking anyone off.